nodkz/webpack-plugin-graphql-schema-hot/README.md

 - **`hideErrors`**
   - Type: `Boolean`
   - Default: `false`
   - Hide runtime plugin errors.
-If you provide wrong options to plugin, it will show them even `hideErrors=true`.
+If you provide wrong options to plugin, it will show startup errors even `hideErrors=true`.

-## Recommended modules
+## Recommended tools
-- [babel-plugin-transform-relay-hot](https://github.com/nodkz/babel-plugin-transform-relay-hot) 🔥 if you use `Relay`, this plugin wraps standard `babelRelayPlugin` and reload it if `schema.json` file was changed.
+- [babel-plugin-transform-relay-hot](https://github.com/nodkz/babel-plugin-transform-relay-hot) 🔥 if you use `Relay`, this plugin wraps standard `babelRelayPlugin` and hot reload it if `schema.json` file was changed without restarting dev server.
 - [eslint-plugin-graphql](https://github.com/apollostack/eslint-plugin-graphql) 🔥 if you use `Atom` editor, this plugin may also track changes of `schema.json` file on fly.
 - [js-graphql-intellij-plugin](https://github.com/jimkyndemeyer/js-graphql-intellij-plugin) 🔥 if you use `WebStorm` or any other IntelliJ IDEA editor.